retirement, annuities, long term care, pensions on divorce

 An initial valuation report showing the adjusted CETV gain over the CETV Method.
 This being applied as required by the client and their solicitor to earmarking, pension sharing and offsetting or calculated percentage to give each party their required pension incomes;

-The initial analysis procedure is to collect pension data and although this sounds straightforward it is often the case that the wrong information is given by the public service scheme or occupational pension scheme.This is because the administrators working for these schemes do not need to know the actuarial basis of how the scheme works or what effect a divorce has on the members pension rights.
+The initial audit procedure is to collect pension data and although this sounds straightforward it is often the case that the wrong information is given by the public service scheme or occupational pension scheme.This is because the administrators working for these schemes do not need to know the actuarial basis of how the scheme works or what effect a divorce has on the members pension rights.

 The resulting information from a request must be carefully interrogated and any errors corrected before proceeding to the valuation stage.
 If this is not done, incorrect data used in the data collection stage will be used in the valuation process and will distort the value of the retirement benefits.
 This would influence the decisions made between the parties, any decision made by a court in a final hearing and potentially result in a negative material impact on the former spouse.